 Day Trips from Seville

 Once you have finished your list of what to do in Sevilla its time to look further afield and there are some great choices for day trips.
+With so many great towns and villages in the area we highly recommend renting a car for at least a few days to cover more ground and set your own schedule.
+We find Discover Cars usually have the best deals in the area.

 Much smaller and more manageable than Madrid, Barcelona or Seville, cute Córdoba has the world-famous mosque-cathedral, La Mezquita, which is definitely worth the visit alone.